epoupon/lms/README.md

 _LMS_ primarily relies on tags to organize your music collection but also supports browsing by directory using the [Subsonic/OpenSubsonic API](SUBSONIC.md).

 ## Artist information folder
 _LMS_ looks for `artist.nfo` files to retrieve additional artist information, such as biography, sort name, and MusicBrainz ArtistID.
 These files can be placed anywhere within the scanned libraries.
-The format follows the same structure as Kodi's, as detailed here: https://kodi.wiki/view/NFO_files/Artists
+The format follows the same structure as Kodi's, as detailed [here](https://kodi.wiki/view/NFO_files/Artists).

-Additionally, the folder where the `artist.nfo` file is located is used to retrieve the artist image, allowing a centralized location for managing artist metadata.
+Additionally, the folder where the `artist.nfo` file is located is used to retrieve the artist image, allowing for a centralized location to manage artist metadata.

+__Note__: `artist.nfo` files must include both `name` and `musicBrainzArtistID` fields to be recognized.

 ### Filtering
 It is possible to apply global filters on your collection using `genre`, `mood`, `grouping`, `language`, and by music library.
 More tags, including custom ones, can be added in the database administration settings.